yiisoft/di/README.md

 ## Installation

-The package could be installed with composer:
+You could install the package with composer:

 ```shell
 composer require yiisoft/di